 - Create a Maven repo on Bintray if it does not exist yet, and create your package inside this repo.

 You can give your package any logical name, for example:

 - Ask for inclusion of the package in JCenter, by clicking the "Add to JCenter" button in the package main page.

 In the request form, check "Host my snapshot build artifacts on the OSS Artifactory at https://oss.jfrog.org" and enter the desired Maven group ID for your package.

-After your request has been approved by Bintray Team (usually within just a couple of hours), you'll receive two confirmation emails - one for the inclusion of your package in JCenter and another one for your new OJO account.
+After your request has been approved by Bintray Team (usually within just a couple of hours), you'll receive a confirmation email on the inclusion of your package in JCenter and the creation of your new OJO account.